Justinlot/LiveSlope/README.md

 # LiveSlope

-LiveSlope is a full-stack ski area web app with three main parts:
+LiveSlope is a full-stack ski area app with three main parts:

-- a FastAPI backend with authentication and favorites
+- FastAPI backend with session auth and favorites
-- a React + Vite frontend with interactive map UI
+- React + Vite frontend with interactive map UI
-- a Python importer that fetches ski slope data from OpenStreetMap (Overpass)
+- Python importer that fetches ski slope data from OpenStreetMap (Overpass)

 Visit at https://liveslope.onrender.com